-Emeritus Professor Sir Richard Evans recently visited New Zealand.
+Emeritus Professor Sir Richard Evans visited New Zealand in 2017.
 Below is an address he gave on 16 October 2017 entitled "The Holocaust on Trial: Reflections on the Irving-Lipstadt Trial (2000 ) and the film 'Denial' (2016)."

 Sir Richard spoke at Auckland Centre of the University of Otago, 385 Queen St, Auckland.
 His lecture was filmed by Synergy Films.

 View the lecture below or download the file here.

 The movie ‘Denial’, in which Sir Richard is played by John Sessions, is based on a real life high court trial that took place in London in 2000.
 Notorious Holocaust denier, David Irving, brought a libel action against historian Deborah Lipstadt and her publisher, Penguin books, alleging that Lipstadt had defamed him by saying he was a Holocaust Denier, thus damaging his career as a writer and impeding his livelihood.
 By filing his case in an English High Court, the burden of proof lay with the defendant, rather than the plaintiff, in contrast to the US.

 With the help of two research assistants over a three year period, Evans produced a detailed 740 page report on the English and German writings of Irving.
 Although the movie presents part of Evans’ evidence in a dramatic 3 minute segment, the reality was entirely more tedious, lasting 28 hours over 10 days, in which Irving (who represented himself) cross-examined Evans by traversing his report line by line.